 How much protein should you feed Dubia roaches?
-This is a topic of passionate yet friendly debate among herp owners and roach-keepers.
-Some believe more is better, so they feed their roaches as much protein as they can fit into their diet.
+This is a topic of friendly yet passionate debate among herp owners and roach-keepers.
+Some believe more is better, so they feed their roaches as much protein as they possibly can.
 Others look at what Dubia roaches eat in the wild and conclude they are meant to eat very little protein.
 Those in the middle select a protein target somewhere between 20% and 50% and try to hit it with a mix of foods and custom-made roach chows.
 While the beliefs that drive these strategies differ, everyone in this debate shares one thing: They want to create the healthiest roaches possible through nutrition.

 Uric acid is a natural byproduct of protein digestion.
 It’s an antioxidant, and all animals need it small amounts.
 However, uric acid can be toxic if it builds up to very high levels in the body.

 This is a useful – and in some cases critical ability in the wild.
 Cockroaches evolved eating a mix of low-protein plant matter in various stages of decomposition and high-protein microscopic fungi and bacteria and other animal-based foods.
 The ability to store protein as uric acid means roaches can not only meet current protein needs with a high-protein meal, but they can meet their future protein needs as well.
 With this strategy, an occasional encounter with a dead animal in the rain forest is all they need to ensure their survival and the survival of their offspring.
 This is part of why cockroaches are considered such highly successful scavengers.

 However, this uric acid adaptation is unnecessary in captivity where protein is abundant.
 It can even be a liability in cases where well-meaning caretakers provide excessive protein in the diet.
 As mentioned, cockroaches aren’t equipped to handle this.
 Research shows it leads to negative health consequences for the roaches.
 For example, a 65% protein diet kills adult German cockroaches in just 16 days.

 The following image from a study on nitrogen consumption of German cockroaches (external link) shows a linear, dose-dependent relationship between dietary nitrogen intake and uric acid stores.